Assistant Directors

 Multilingual Production Expertise

-Our ADs have credits on European co-productions, Belgian features, and international commercials.
+Our ADs have credits on European co-productions, Belgian features, and global commercials.
 They manage complex multilingual sets with confidence across Flanders, Wallonia, and Brussels.

 Belgian Studio & Location Knowledge

 ADs familiar with AED Studios, Lites Studios, and filming in Bruges, Ghent, and the Ardennes.
-They understand Belgian Tax Shelter requirements and coordinate efficiently with Screen.brussels and regional film bodies.
+They know Belgian Tax Shelter needs and set up efficiently with Screen.brussels and regional film bodies.

 Trilingual Communication

-Fluent in French, Dutch, and English, our ADs ensure clear communication on Belgium's multilingual sets.
-They bridge cultural differences between Flemish and Francophone crews and international production teams.
+Fluent in French, Dutch, and English, our ADs make sure clear communication on Belgium's multilingual sets.
+They bridge cultural differences between Flemish and Francophone crews and global shoots teams.

 Compact Country Logistics